-Our blog last week looked at the general recommendations for protective clothing for use in applications involving the Coronavirus 2019-nCoV.
-This follow up blog considers the importance of correctly interpreting the EN 14126 standard and especially the importance of the ISO 16604 test within it - for this and any other infectious agent protection.
+This partner blog considers the importance of correct interpretation of the EN 14126 standard and especially of the ISO 16604 test within it - for Covid-19 and any other infectious agent protection.

-When we talk about appropriate protection against infectious agents, we have to talk about EN 14126.
+When we talk about appropriate protection against infectious agents, we must talk about EN 14126.

 EN 14126 is the standard for clothing for protection against infectious agents.
-It consists of four tests to assess a fabric’s ability to resist penetration of a bacterial or viral infection in a medium, such as a body fluid or on a contaminated surface.
+It consists of four tests to assess a fabric’s ability to resist penetration of a bacterial or viral infection via different routes of contamination, such as in a pressurised liquid (such as a body fluid) or on a contaminated surface.
 For those involved in selecting workwear for such protection, understanding this standard is vital, especially as there is considerable confusion around it.
 There are four important aspects on which to be clear;

 - What does it test?

 - What does Certification to it tell you and how should it be used?

 - What are the key tests within it?

 - Clearing up the confusion between the ISO 16603 and ISO 16604 tests.